killianobrien/app-cryp2526/slides/app-cryp-03.md

 * Plaintext $P$ divided into *blocks* of fixed bit-length $b$, typically 64 or 128 bits used.
 * Encryption and decryption algortihms depend on same key $K$, known only to sender and recipient.
 * More widely used design than stream ciphers.
-* Provides a basic encryption/decryption component that can be used to build further ciphers, through so-called *modes of operation*.
-More on this later.
+* Provides a basic encryption/decryption component that can be used to build further ciphers, through so-called *modes of operation*.<!--  More on this later. -->
 * Figure from Stallings, Ch 4, pg 114

 ## Possibilities for block ciphers